Legal

 When you use our contact form, we store your name, email address, subject, and message so that we can respond to you.
 We retain contact messages for up to two years.
 The legal basis is our legitimate interest in responding to enquiries.

-We use cookies to improve your experience.
+We use a small number of cookies.
 A visit counter cookie helps us decide when to show you our account sign-up prompt.
 A session cookie is used to keep you logged in if you have an account.
 No advertising or tracking cookies are used.

 When you first visit the site, you will be asked to accept or decline non-essential cookies.
 If you decline, only the essential session cookie will be used.
 You can change your preference at any time by clearing your browser cookies.